lx10077/PN-f-DP/README.md

 Our experiments demonstrate that:
 - $f$-DP provides a tighter characterization of privacy amplification in decentralized settings.
-- DECOR achieves improved accuracy at the same privacy budget compared with standard DP-SGD.
 - Theoretical findings are validated across logistic regression and MNIST benchmarks.

 ---